Wedding Contract

 Veiling Ceremony

-At the end of the kabbalat panim, we will joyfully come together to place veils over one another in a shared veiling ceremony before the chuppah begins.
+At the end of the kabbalat panim, Hadassah's friends and family will joyfully dance her over to Natanya's bench for a shared veiling ceremony before the chuppah begins.

 Wedding Ceremony